How File Share Backup Works

 Veeam Backup & Replication performs file share backup to the backup storage in the following way:

-- When a new backup job session starts, Veeam Backup & Replication assigns a file proxy to enumerate files and folders on the file share and to create a file tree with cyclic redundancy check (CRC) values.
+- When a new backup job session starts, Veeam Backup & Replication assigns a backup proxy to process the file share data.

 - The backup proxy enumerates files and folders on the file share and creates a cyclic redundancy check (CRC) tree.

 - The backup proxy transfers the CRC tree to the cache repository.

 - The cache repository saves the CRC tree.

 When the cache repository receives a new CRC tree structure from the proxy, it compares it with the CRC tree created during the previous run of the backup session.
 If any files or folders of the file share have changed since the previous backup session run, the cache repository instructs the backup proxy to start reading changed data from the source file share.